 Best practice is to wait until the soil is near dry to around 3-inches deep into the soil, then water early in the morning, ensuring the water reaches a depth of 3-inches at least.

 The reason you need to be an early waterer with cucumbers is because they detest standing water so by watering early in the morning, by midday when temperatures are increasing, it gives the plant the best chance to absorb nutrients while the higher temperatures contributes to drying out the soil faster.

 The most common cause contributing to cucumbers turning yellow is a lack of nitrogen.
 If yellow cucumbers are a consistent problem, this is a likely culprit.

 Ideal fertilizers are those with higher levels of nitrogen as opposed to a balanced fertilizer.
 If you’ve been using a 10-10-10 or similar fertilizer on your cucumbers, it is likely they’re lacking the nitrogen needed to thrive.

-The best fertilizers for cucumbers have a NPK of 10-7-7 or 7-5-5, indicating they have a slightly higher level of nitrogen than phosphorus and potassium.
+The best fertilizers for cucumbers have a NPK of 10-7-7 (available on amazon) or 7-5-5, indicating they have a slightly higher level of nitrogen than phosphorus and potassium.
 All are important nutrients for cucumbers, but they need more nitrogen.